Objective (mutual funds): The fund's investment strategy category as stated in the prospectus. There are more than 20 standardized categories.

 Option not to deliver: In the mortgage pipeline, an additional hedge placed in tandem with the forward or substitute sale.

-Option on futures: Are exchange traded option which give the holder the right, but not the obligation, to enter into a long or short futures position.
+Option on futures: Are exchange traded option which gives the holder the right, but not the obligation, to enter into a long or short futures position.

 Option premium: This is the price of an option.
 It is the amount of money that the option holder pays for the rights and the option writer receives for the obligations granted by the option.